Bat Rescue BC

 For years, Currie’s team has laboured at these treatment sites into the dark early-morning hours from mid-April to September.
 “We still don’t know why white-nose syndrome hasn’t spread here.
 At the normal rate, the fungus should have arrived in 2017,” he says as he raises a finely woven mist net into position.

 The routine calls for each bat to be weighed, swabbed and sexed.
-Feces are also collected and all samples sent to McMaster University for genetic testing, evidence of the probiotic and the fungus.
+The swabs are sent to McMaster University for genetic testing, evidence of the probiotic and the fungus.
 A tag is inserted before each bat is freed to resume foraging.
 But not a single bat inspected tonight, it turns out, will carry a tag from Currie’s previous visits.
 The reason why is one of many unexpected discoveries from this project — discoveries that may reshape our understanding of bat behaviour.

-The Hayward Lake roost was once thought to contain a fixed population of 200 bats, but when the absence of transponder tags contradicted the assumption, researchers theorised the roost is less like a home and more like a hotel for 8,000 bats — called a metacolony.
+The Hayward Lake roost was once thought to contain a fixed population of 200 bats, but when the absence of transponder tags contradicted the assumption, researchers theorised the roost is less like a home and more like a hotel for thousands of bats — called a metacolony.

 At nighttime, a person wearing a headlamp and face covering holds a cloth bag in front of a clothesline pinned with about a dozen similar bags, each containing a bat.